outerpasta/docopter/README.md

 ## Synopsis

-A script runner that parses docopt scripts and creates web forms for them.
+A script runner that parses scripts that use docopt and creates web forms for them.
 Script output is shown in realtime using websockets.

+Currently only python and bash are supported.

 ![DEMO](https://raw.githubusercontent.com/outerpasta/docopter/master/demo/Screen%20Shot%202016-02-01%20at%2012.24.10%20AM.png)